warhazzard/project-premium-coffeeshop-location/README.md

 ## Spatial Analysis Workflow

-### 1. Point Pattern Analysis
+### 1. <u>Point Pattern Analysis</u>

-#### Crime Analysis Using KDE
+#### <u>Crime Analysis Using KDE</u>

 **Objective:**
-Identify high-crime areas to avoid placing the store.
+&emsp; Identify high-crime areas to avoid placing the store.

 **Tool:**
-ArcGIS Pro (`Measure of Spread, Directional Trend - SDE, Ripley's K function, Kernel Density`)
+&emsp; ArcGIS Pro (`Measure of Spread, Directional Trend - SDE, Ripley's K function, Kernel Density`)

 **Output:**
-Heatmap of crime hotspots
+&emsp; Heatmap of crime hotspots

+&emsp; To begin the analysis, point data for crimes, assaults, and burglaries was examined to identify any inherent spatial patterns within the city.
+The primary objective was to locate zones with a relatively higher risk of criminal activity.

+To gain a general understanding of the geographical center and directional trend of various crimes, both the geographic mean and the standard deviational ellipse were calculated.
+In order to determine whether the observed spatial patterns were random or indicative of an underlying clustering phenomenon, an Average Nearest Neighbor analysis was conducted.
+The results confirmed that the distribution was significantly clustered and unlikely to be due to random chance.

+Additionally, Ripley's K function was applied to identify the distance at which clustering was most pronounced.
+This analysis revealed a dominant clustering distance of approximately 1800 meters, which was subsequently used as the bandwidth parameter for Kernel Density Estimation (KDE) to generate crime hotspots.

+The images below illustrate this process step by step.

 <p align="center">
     <img src="https://github.com/warhazzard/project-premium-coffeeshop-location/blob/main/outputs-images/2_point_pattern_analysis/1_crime_nearest_neigbour.jpg?raw=true">